Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Outgoing Message Rates - By Type: A section that breaks down the overall outgoing message rates into rates for Direct, Persistent, and Non-Persistent messages.
 Non-Persistent messages.

-• Out Direct Rate: A Query Value widget that shows the current outgoing rate (messages per second) of Direct messages.
+• Last Out Direct Rate: A query value widget that shows the last outgoing rate (messages per second) of Direct messages.

 • Outgoing Direct Message Rate (msgs/sec): A Timeseries widget with a graph that shows the outgoing rate (messages per second) of Direct messages..
 The graph shows the numbers over the selected time interval.

-• Out Persistent Rate: A Query Value widget that shows the outgoing rate (messages per second) of Persistent messages.
+• Last Out Persistent Rate: A query value widget that shows the last outgoing rate (messages per second) of Persistent messages.

 • Outgoing Persistent Message Rate (msgs/sec): A Timeseries widget with a graph that shows outgoing rate (messages per second) of Persistent messages.
 The graph shows the numbers over the selected time interval.

-• Out Non-Persistent: A Query Value widget that shows the outgoing rate (messages per second) of Non-Persistent messages.
+• Last Out Non-Persistent: A query value widget that shows the last outgoing rate (messages per second) of Non-Persistent messages.

 • Outgoing Non-Persistent Message Rate (msgs/sec): A Timeseries widget with a graph that shows outgoing rate (messages per second) of Non-Persistent messages.
 The graph shows the numbers over the selected time interval.